 In Phase 3 in addition to continue to track the experiences of our participants, we will also be developing guidance based on our research findings to help support young people with visual impairments through the various complex transitions they have to navigate, as well as guidance for those providing support to them..

-This one day conference which will showcase the latest findings from this research will take place on 1st July 2015, from 10:00am - 4.15pm.
+This one day conference showcased the latest findings from this research on 1st July 2015.
 Find out more

 CSUN 2015 - Inclusive Design: its impact on young people with visual impairments